 The luncheon will be held at Gateway Technical College’s SC Johnson iMET Center, 2320 Renaissance Blvd., Sturtevant.
 Registration, networking and lunch start at 11:30 a.m. and the presentation at 12:15 p.m.
 The cost is $25 for Tech Council individual members, WisPolitics/WisBusiness members or subscribers, $35 for non-members and included for Tech Council corporate members.
 Click here to register.

-Joey Von Nessen, a top economist at the University of South Carolina who has studied the BMW impact on manufacturing clusters, and who has tracked the Boeing project in Charleston, S.C.
+Von Nessen is a top economist at the University of South Carolina who has studied the BMW impact on manufacturing clusters, and who has tracked the Boeing project in Charleston, S.C.
 Von Nessen also does annual economic forecasts for South Carolina and provides expert advice to the Federal Reserve Bank of Richmond.

-Von Nessen’s presentation will be followed by a conversation with Wisconsin experts, to be announced soon.
+Von Nessen’s presentation will be followed by a conversation with Mone, who heads a coalition of Milwaukee-area colleges on workforce issues; Vasko, director of advanced Technology at Rockwell Automation; and Baumann, director of global engagement at Wisconsin Manufacturing Extension Partnership.
 Tech Council President Tom Still will moderate.